Bastou/ytb/README.md

 The app respect the one page one feature principle.

 - Search a video
-- List videos from search query
+- List videos from search query (10 result max)
-- Play video capped at 480p
+- Play video capped at 480p (720p if 480p not available)
 - And nothing else

 ## Tech